whitead/clipmol/README.md

 This uses pymoo to do multi-objective optimization with genetic algorithms.
 The objectives are (1) make a molecule of a minimum size (2) maximize similarity with text prompt and (3) maximize difference from the current best molecule (to encourage diversity).

 ### Why did you make this?
-This is an example of finding an molecule that optimizes multiple objectives without a differentiable function -- which is quite similar to doing an experiment.
+This is an example of finding a molecule that optimizes multiple objectives without a differentiable function -- which is quite similar to doing an experiment.
 So it is an interesting problem.
 On the other hand, this is kind of just for fun.

 ### Will you publish this?
 When I have time, yes.
 If you find a way to make it better, you're welcome to be a co-author.